abdessalam-aadel/Lisp/README.md

 CCD Lisp : is a small routine for copying content from dwg to others I try to improve them ...

+DH Lisp (Del_Layer_Hatch_Finale.lsp) : is a samll Routine to Delete specific Layer and creat a Hatch in specific position in Multiple DWG Files
+          and Purge All + Zomme Extents